What are the latest equity release interest rates?

 Learn more

-Does anything other than the equity release rate influence how much my plan will cost?
+What else affects how much my plan will cost?

 There will be charges when taking out an equity release plan.
 Providers may charge some or all of these fees: